Bedrock-OSS/bedrock-wiki/docs/items/throwable.md

 This tutorial assumes you have a basic understanding of MoLang, animation controllers and entity definitions.
 :::

 Items like the Splash Potion or the Trident are special items that can be thrown.
-Currently, there are two ways to accomplish something similar in our add-on, one that can be done in the stable release and one that needs the `Holiday Creator Features` experimental toggle to be enabled.
+Currently, there are two ways to accomplish something similar in your add-on, one that can be done in the stable release and one that needs the `Holiday Creator Features` experimental toggle to be enabled.

 # Stable method
 This method lets you detect the usage of an item through the `minecraft:food` component from an animation controller, and modifying the player.json you can then spawn an entity when that happens.

 ## The Item
-First, you'll want to make the actual item itself:
+First, you'll want to make the actual item:
-`BP/items/throwable_item.item.json`
+<CodeHeader>BP/items/throwable_item.item.json</CodeHeader>
 ```json
 {
   "format_version": "1.16.0",